-Do your hips and lower back ache after exercising?
+Are your hips tight and lower back aches after exercising?
 I have talked about this a number of times on Instagram especially after lifting heaving for a while.

 How to address hip stiffness